Lauren Jauregui: Activism and personal life

+Jauregui has struggled with anxiety and depression.

 Jauregui uses her platform to raise awareness on a number of issues, including human rights, education, criminal justice, election voting, immigration, gun violence and reform, harassment, and other social issues.
 She is politically outspoken, involved in protests, and has partnered with several organizations and attended events that work with such causes.
 She has written several open letters since the 2016 United States presidential election, criticizing Donald Trump and his policies, including the "Muslim ban", calling it "disrespectful to humanity".
 In November 2016, Billboard published an open letter she penned to Trump voters, where she wrote about repercussions of Trump's campaign and election, and stated: "I am a bisexual Cuban-American woman and I am so proud of it".
 Jauregui has said she identifies with sexual fluidity.
 She has also spoken about LGBTQ issues.
+In October 2023, Jauregui expressed support for Palestinian people and called for a ceasefire in the Gaza war.

-Jauregui has struggled with anxiety and depression.
-She was in a relationship with singer Ty Dolla Sign from 2017 to 2019.
-She is currently in a relationship with dancer and So You Think You Can Dance alum Sasha Mallory.
+From 2017 to 2019, Jauregui was in a relationship with singer Ty Dolla Sign.
+From late 2022 to early 2024, she was in a relationship with dancer and So You Think You Can Dance alum Sasha Mallory.